FredPont/spatial/README.md

 ## Single-Cell Spatial Explorer features.

-1. Single-Cell Spatial Explorer is ready to use in a pre-compiled binary, no installation required
+1. Single-Cell Spatial Explorer has a graphical interface is ready to use in a pre-compiled binary, no installation required

-2.  cross-platform (the interface and the software are coded in pure Go)
+2. Cross-platform (the interface and the software are coded in pure Go)

-3.  low memory usage
+3. Low memory usage

-4.  compatible with any PNG image associated with any TAB separated files containing XY coordinates of the image.
+4. Compatible with any PNG image associated with any TAB separated files containing XY coordinates of the image.

-5.  compatible with any numeric data : gene expression, pathway scores, antibody expression etc...
+5. Compatible with any numeric data : gene expression, pathway scores, antibody expression etc...

-6.  unlimited number of gates.
+6. An unlimited number of gates can be drawn in the microscopy image or in the 2D interactive plot.

-7.  import/export gates in ImageJ/FIJI format.
+7. Import/export gates in ImageJ/FIJI format.

-8.  extract cells and sub-tables delimited by the gates on an unlimited number of tables.
-Exportation is done in CSV file for great interoperability.
+8. Extract spots and sub-tables delimited by the gates on an unlimited number of tables.
+Exportation is done in TAB separated files for great interoperability.

 9. 2D plots of the cells inside the gates with any XY coordinates : t-SNE, UMAP, gene expression, pathway scores, antibody expression etc...

-10. interactive 2D plot to show the selected cells on a t-SNE, UMAP or any other coordinates on the image and to filter the data tables into sub-tables.
+10. Interactive 2D plot to show the selected cells on a t-SNE, UMAP or any other coordinates on the image and to filter the data tables into sub-tables.

-11. cluster display with custom dot opacity and custom dot size.
+11. Cluster display with 3 color gradients, custom color palette, custom dot opacity and custom dot size.
+Shuffle color option change color positions on the map leading to almost 2 billions of possible images with 12 clusters.

-12. display any kind of cell expression (genes, pathways, antibodies...) with 7 preset gradients, custom legend color, dot opacity and custom dot size.
+12. Display any kind of cell expression (genes, pathways, antibodies...) with 7 preset gradients, custom legend color, dot opacity and custom dot size.
 The gradients are simple two colors maps and rainbow colors maps Turbo, Viridis and Inferno to optimize accuracy and